Healthy Vitamin D levels are essential during pregnancy, breastfeeding, and beyond. Are you getting enough Vitamin D?

 Some indirect associations between vitamin D and health could be a result of gene-nutrient interactions, one of the fastest-growing areas of research.
 For instance, certain genetic findings in individuals with autism have been linked with an increased risk of vitamin D deficiency.
 Due to vitamin D’s role in neuron growth, a deficiency of this powerful nutrient is suggested to play a role in individuals with autism (16).

 Genetic differences may also play a role in vitamin D’s role in susceptibility to type 1 and type 2 diabetes.
 The list goes on…

 Lastly, other related problems such as allergies and asthma may be dependent on certain time windows during pregnancy (17).
 Whether vitamin D is also important during time windows following birth is still unknown.

 Vitamin D Guidelines During Pregnancy

-To ensure healthy infant vitamin D levels, it is suggested by the research that a mother may need up to 4000IU of Vitamin D during pregnancy and breastfeeding to ensure healthy levels are maintained (18), and doses up to 7000IU/day have been recommended to treat Vitamin D deficiency in otherwise healthy patients (19).
+To ensure healthy infant vitamin D levels, it is suggested by the research that a mother may need up to 4000IU of Vitamin D during pregnancy and breastfeeding to ensure healthy levels are maintained (18), and doses of up to 7000IU/day have been recommended to treat Vitamin D deficiency in otherwise healthy patients (19).

 It is also important to look for Vitamin D3 and not Vitamin D2 which is also known as ergocalciferol.
 Vitamin D2 is not as well absorbed as D3, but some companies include it as it is a cheaper source.
-Because there is some risk of overdosing with vitamin D, it is suggested to have your levels tested by your doctor.
+Because there is some risk of overdosing on vitamin D, it is suggested to have your levels tested by your doctor.